 ISS MATLAB class:

 Starfish: It includes a first step of pre-preprocessing of the sample, followed by the implementation of the Starfish pipeline.
-STARFISH is a common analysis tool implemented for different spatial transcriptomics methods such as MERFISH or SMOFISH etc. Therefore, it can be helpful for processing samples and compare them with other methods.
+STARFISH is a common analysis tool implemented for different spatial transcriptomics methods such as MERFISH or osmFISH etc. Therefore, it can be helpful for processing samples and compare them with other methods.
 It’s quite automatic, so most of the processes are done together.
 However, it can’t be customized that much.
 This pipeline requires MATLAB and the specific Starfish package in order to run correctly.

 New pipeline: yet to come